• Skip to primary navigation

 Get Your FREE Guide Revealing…

 That titanic struggle is what changed around 2012 with central computer server technology.
 Casinos are always trying innovations.
 And casinos couldn’t get servers fast enough.
-Everything casino that could have a central server had one within eighteen months.
+Every casino that could have a central server had one within eighteen months.

 But that wasn’t the end of innovations to leverage who controls slot machine odds.
 Now, casinos are learning to use their central servers well to optimize financial outcomes daily or hourly.
 With remote control over setting the odds of winning on each slot machine set to a schedule applied weeks in advance, they adjust slots odds of winning so that they succeed.